paylesworth/web230/WEB230Mod6.md

 - if an event occurs on a child element it will trigger the event handler on the parent element
 - if both have handlers the more specific one runs first
-- `stopPropogation()` method on the event object can stop this
+- `event.stopPropogation()` method on the event object can stop this

 ---

 ## `target` Property

-- most events have a `target` property
+- most events have an `event.target` property
 - this is the element that the event occurred on
 - often used to delegate event handling to parent element